Strategic Environmental Assessment (SEA) Screening Determination

 - The Masterplan Review 2017 is likely to require an assessment under Article 6 of the EU Habitats Directive.

-DPC’s SEA Screening Report detailing the determination that the competent authority will be undertaking a Strategic Environmental Assessment of the Dublin Port Masterplan Review 2017 has been sent to the consultation authorities and can be viewed here on the DPC website or on request at our head office: Dublin Port Company, Dublin Port Centre, Alexandra Road, Dublin 1
+DPC’s SEA Screening Report detailing the determination that the competent authority will be undertaking a Strategic Environmental Assessment of the Dublin Port Masterplan Review 2017 has been sent to the consultation authorities and can be viewed HERE or on request at our head office: Dublin Port Company, Dublin Port Centre, Alexandra Road, Dublin 1

 SEA Scoping Report